audiala/battleofcoins/BATTLE.md

 - The battle history is saved to local storage every time it gets updated.

 ## Global winner
 - A score is given to each coin based on the performance of the coin in each model battle.
-Every time a coins go to the next round, it gets 1 point.
-If it wins, it gets 3 points.
+Every time a coin goes to the next round, it gets 1 point.
+If it wins the battle, it gets an extra 2 points.

 ## View the results
 - The results are displayed in a table